PepMS/example-robot-data/README.md

 ℹ️ INFO ℹ️
 This fork contains some additional models: multicopters and aerial manipulators.
+If you don't need them you can use its [parent repository](https://github.com/Gepetto/example-robot-data)

 # Example robot URDFs